jakebailey/prettier-style-ts-tree-shaking/README.md

 the approach is to remove pieces of code from the bundle, then run rollup or terser over the output to make use of their dead code removal.

-This gives an output which is smaller that the output currently used by prettier.
+This gives an output which is smaller than the output currently used by prettier.

 Disclaimer: I have not thoroughly tested this; I may have over-removed things, but my goal was to show an potential way forward here if this approach